-Same-Sex Marriage Now Legal In Australia, Locals and LGBTQ Supporters Rejoice [Breaking]
+Same-Sex Marriage Now Legal In Australia, Locals And LGBTQ Supporters Rejoice

 Present in this historic moment were several well-known gay and lesbian personalities including Olympian Ian Thorpe and actress Magda Szubanski.
 Earlier today, Szubanski said she and other older LGBTQ people never thought they would see this event.

 “When we were young, it would have been zero per cent of people who would have voted for marriage equality.
 It was inconceivable – but today, Australia, you’ve demonstrated you love us.
-We love you.
+We love you.”

 Meanwhile, Prime Minister Malcolm Turnbull before casting the final vote declared today is going to be a “great day” in Australian history.